Kentucky: Climate

 The climate varies markedly within the state.
 The northern parts tend to be about five degrees cooler than those in the western parts of the state.
-Somerset in the south-central part receives ten more inches of rain per year than, for instance, Covington to the north.
-Average temperatures for the entire Commonwealth range from the low 30s in January to the high 70s in mid-July.
+Somerset in the south-central part receives ten more inches of rain per year than Covington to the north.
+Average temperatures for the entire state range from the low 30s in January to the high 80s in mid-July.
 The annual average temperature varies from 55 to 60 °F: of 55 °F in the far north as an average annual temperature and of 60 °F in the extreme southwest.

 In general, Kentucky has relatively hot, humid, rainy summers, and moderately cold and rainy winters.
 Mean maximum temperatures in July vary from 83 to 90 °F; the mean minimum July temperatures are 61 to 69 °F. In January the mean maximum temperatures range from 36 to 44 °F; the mean minimum temperatures range from 19 to 26 °F. Temperature means vary with northern and far-eastern mountain regions averaging five degrees cooler year-round, compared to the relatively warmer areas of the southern and western regions of the state.
-Precipitation also varies north to south with the north averaging of 38 to 40 in, and the south averaging of 50 in.
+Precipitation varies north to south with the north averaging of 38 to 40 in, and the south averaging of 50 in.
 Days per year below the freezing point vary from about sixty days in the southwest to more than a hundred days in the far-north and far-east.

 Natural disasters

 Lakes and rivers

-Kentucky has more navigable miles of water than any other state in the union, other than Alaska.
+Kentucky has the second-most navigable miles of water among U.S. states, second to Alaska.

-Kentucky is the only U.S. state to have a continuous border of rivers running along three of its sides – the Mississippi River to the west, the Ohio River to the north, and the Big Sandy River and Tug Fork to the east.
-Its major internal rivers include the Kentucky River, Tennessee River, Cumberland River, Green River and Licking River.
+Kentucky is the only state to have a continuous border of rivers running along three of its sides – the Mississippi River to the west, the Ohio River to the north, and the Big Sandy River and Tug Fork to the east.
+Its major internal rivers include the Kentucky River, Tennessee River, Cumberland River, Green River, and Licking River.

 Though it has only three major natural lakes, Kentucky is home to many artificial lakes.
-Kentucky has both the largest artificial lake east of the Mississippi in water volume (Lake Cumberland) and surface area (Kentucky Lake).
-Kentucky Lake's 2064 mi of shoreline, 160300 acre of water surface, and 4,008,000 acre-ft of flood storage are the most of any lake in the TVA system.
+It has the largest artificial lakes east of the Mississippi in both water volume (Lake Cumberland) and surface area (Kentucky Lake).
+Kentucky Lake's 2064 mi of shoreline, 160300 acre of water surface, and 4,008,000 acre-ft of flood storage are the most of any lake in the Tennessee Valley Authority system.

 Kentucky's 90000 mi of streams provides one of the most expansive and complex stream systems in the nation.